Probate Application Australian Capital Territory

 You apply for a Grant of Probate in the ACT by lodging a Probate application with the Supreme Court.

-The Probate application consists of a number of documents, including affidavits, and can be lodged once the application has been advertised for 14 clear days in a daily newspaper circulating generally in the ACT.
+The Probate application consists of a number of documents, including affidavits, and can be lodged once the application has been advertised for 14 clear days on the Supreme Court website.

 The cost involved in applying for Probate in the ACT depends on the way in which you choose to apply.
 There are 4 main ways to apply for a Grant of Probate in the Australian Capital Territory:

 - Engage Probate Consultants to assist with your application.